 To know where this belief comes from we need to look at who’s incentivized to get us to buy homes.
 The answer to that is simple.
 It’s the money-hungry people within The National Association of Realtors.

 They want you to buy, so they create powerful propaganda that sells messages like “real estate only goes up”.
 They’ll even go as far as to say that when the market goes up it’s a good time to buy, and when it goes down it’s also a good time to buy.

 Wait… are you telling me it’s ALWAYS a good time to buy real estate?
-That’s absolutely not true.
+That’s simply not true.

-From these propaganda machines we as a culture buy into two insidious myths that only serve to fatten the pockets of those who benefit from our buying.
+From these propaganda machines we buy into two insidious myths that only serve to fatten the pockets of those who benefit from our buying.

-Myth #1 - Renting a house means you’re just paying for your landlord's mortgage
+Myth #1 - Renting a house means you’re just paying your landlord's mortgage

-This myth has led to so many people buying a house before they were ready because it makes them think someone else is getting the better end of the stick.
+This myth has led so many people to buy a house before they were ready because it makes them think someone else is getting the better end of the stick.
 This myth is rooted in a misunderstanding of how profitable real estate is.

 Here’s what some people think being a landlord is like: a landlord owns a place that costs them about $3,000 a month, and they just add on 10% and laugh all the way to the bank.

 Your landlord can only charge you what the market will bear.